mitchellkrogza/apache-ultimate-bad-bot-blocker/README.md

 when the Nginx Blocker is updated.

 ###To stop Ghost Spam on On Analytics
 Navigate to your Google Analytics Admin panel and add a Segment.
-This will need to be done on each and every site where you want this filter to be in effect.
+(New Segment > Advanced > Conditions) This will need to be done on each and every site where you want this filter to be in effect.
+Google has a stupid limit on the length of the regex so you need to break it up into multiple exclude filters

+#BUT

+Rather check out the awesome [Referer Spam Blocker](https://referrerspamblocker.com) for Google Analytics which uses a collaborated source of spam domains and automatically adds all the filters to your Analytics sites for you in 2 easy clicks and it is FREE.

 | Filter          | Session       | Include                                  |
 | :-------------: |:-------------:|:----------------------------------------:|